 Lifestyle & Management

-- Eat cereals, breads, and pasta made with whole grains instead of white flour.
+- Eat a diet high in fiber.
+Eat cereals, breads, and pasta made with whole grains instead of white flour.
 Substitute brown rice for white rice and sweet potatoes for white potatoes.

-- Read labels on foods such as cereal, bread, and pasta.
-Choose those containing at least 3 grams or more of fiber per serving.
+- Read labels on foods and choose those containing at least 3 grams of fiber per serving.

-- Drink water or unsweetened tea instead of fruit juices, soft drinks, or other beverages high in sugar.
+- Drink water or unsweetened tea instead of fruit juices, soft drinks, or other drinks high in sugar.

-- Avoid eating processed and prepared foods.
-These foods are often loaded with fat, calories, and sodium, plus they can contain unhealthy ingredients such as trans-saturated fats and high fructose corn syrup.
+- Avoid eating highly processed and prepared foods.
+These foods are often loaded with fat, calories, and salt.
+They often have unhealthy things, like saturated fats and a lot of sugar.

 - At fast food restaurants, choose the salad option (with low-fat dressing).
 At family-style restaurants, choose broiled poultry, fish, or lean meat entrees with steamed vegetables.
 Skip cheesy, buttery, or creamy sauces.
 Choose oil and vinegar dressings on salads.